maquadir/PropertyApp/README.md

 ### Dependency Injection
 Constructor dependency injection has been used at multiple instances.It allows for less code overall when trying to get reference to services you share across classes, and decouples components nicely in general

+### Data Binding
+All the UIView elements in the layout are binded to views through data binding

 ### Build Gradle
-We declare the respective dependdencies to execute the above
+We declare the respective dependencies

     //Glide
     implementation 'com.github.bumptech.glide:glide:4.10.0'